 2. A person will open the door.
 Since a locked door will not open, they will then go thru the door, closing it behind them.
 But since the door may be in the (*) primed state, closing the door will then lock the door, locking them out.
 This happened to us twice in the first week.

 As I said, this is a disaster waiting to happen.
-This is a door is unlike doors that most people will have encountered.
+This is a door that is unlike doors that most people will have encountered.
 Children, guests, visitors.
 It is unreasonable to expect these people to be taught how to use the door before they use it, nor is it reasonable to expect that they will remember the peculiarities of this design.

 Unlocked doors that look locked (and should be), doors that lock behind you, and doors that are not locked when you want them to be, and then lock when you don't want them to and not well designed.